-APPLICATION DEADLINE: Applications will close December 1st, 2018 or whenever the program quota has been filled.
-We recommend completing the applications as soon as possible.
+APPLICATION DEADLINE: Applications will close in December 2018 or whenever the program quota has been filled.
+(As of January 10th, 2019 there are 7 seats remaining in the program.)

 - A primary contact from the municipality secures the support of their municipal leadership and recruits a cross-functional team with anywhere between 2 - 6 participants*.

 - The primary contact for the team fills out the "Team Application Form"

 - Each individual team member fills out the "Participant Application Form"

 - The primary contact submits the required forms to firstname.lastname@example.org

 - Once your team has been notified of its successful application and has paid the PEMAC fees, each participant will receive an invitation to register from Northern Lakes College.

 *Exception - for small municipalities (population < 100,000) an application form for a single person will be considered.
 All 3 forms are still required.

 One reason we are collecting your information is that we will connect people who inquire from a given municipality (if multiple people inquire) to avoid duplication of effort.

 For more information email email@example.com or call (905) 823 7255 extension 3